 We feel honored to hear from you!
 We are inspired by the passion you've expressed in your desire to co-create an Hour Exchange in your community.
 Each new Exchange is a cause for celebration as we move from a deficit based cash economy to our true wealth community currency based on giving and receiving out of abundance.
 We will help you, happily, by sharing all the steps, stories and models that are known to us.
 Where to begin?
 Listed below are suggested first steps for organizing a new Hour Exchange.
 We provide free access to Time and Talents, the software that supports hOurworld.
 Check out the software demos with the links above.
 If you have questions about Time and Talents, please contact Stephen(at)hourworld.org.

-Read through the steps below, take action and if your group decides to co-create an exchange call Linda Hogan at 207.232.7938 or contact us.
-We'd be delighted to provide training and ongoing support for your new community exchange!
+Read through the steps below, take action and if your group decides to co-create an exchange contact us.
+We'd be delighted to provide ongoing support for your new community exchange!

 RECRUIT YOUR "KITCHEN CABINET" / LEADERSHIP TEAM:

-Get ten to twelve committed people together to talk about creating an exchange.
+As you begin get ten to twelve committed people together to talk about growing your exchange.
 Be thoughtful about the skills of your group.
-The magic recipe includes: happy networkers, someone who loves computers, people who like to do events and fundraisers, someone with social service or nonprofit experience, a bookkeeper, someone with good marketing ideas, someone who likes to write grants, a couple of folks who are very personable on the phone and then still more networkers...
+The magic recipe includes: happy networkers, someone who loves computers, people who like to do events and fundraisers, someone with social service or nonprofit experience, a bookkeeper, someone with good marketing ideas, maybe someone who likes to write grants, and a couple of folks who are very personable on the phone.